gregoryguillou/terraform-api/docs/INSTALL/BOTS.md

   `https://bots.example.org/slack/donatello`
 - `type` should be set to `slack` as it is the only supported messaging system so far.
-- `apiurl` and `apikey` should contain a Terraform deck API Url and Key
+- `apiurl` and `apikey` should contain a Terraform API Url and Key
-- `project` and `workspace` should point to a valid project and workspace managed by the terraform-deck API.
+- `project` and `workspace` should point to a valid project and workspace managed by the terraform API.
 For now each bot can only interact with a single project/workspace
 - `app_token` should be set to the `application token` as collected on Slack